jorgeurban/self_scaled_algorithms_pinns/README.md

 # IMPORTANT
 This repository contains modified versions of two scripts from the ‘optimize’ package within the Scipy library [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html).
 Specifically, the scripts named ‘_optimize.py’ and ‘_minimize.py’ have been modified.
 The original codes can be found in [scipy](https://github.com/scipy/scipy/tree/main/scipy/optimize).

+# License
+This project uses the BSD 3-clause license.
+The `LICENSE` file included in this repository contains the license.